 State Breastfeeding Laws

-- Sixteen states and Puerto Rico exempt breastfeeding mothers from jury duty or allow jury service to be postponed.
-(California, Connecticut, Idaho, Illinois, Iowa, Kansas, Kentucky, Michigan, Mississippi, Missouri, Montana, Nebraska, Oklahoma, Oregon, South Dakota and Virginia.)
+- Seventeen states and Puerto Rico exempt breastfeeding mothers from jury duty or allow jury service to be postponed.
+(California, Connecticut, Idaho, Illinois, Iowa, Kansas, Kentucky, Michigan, Mississippi, Missouri, Montana, Nebraska, Oklahoma, Oregon, South Dakota, Utah and Virginia.)